 I/O redirection is enabled through the G (get) and P (put) compiler directives.
 The G directive controls the input file and the P directive controls the output file.
-The G and P directives both require an argument, which defines the size of the input or output buffer.
-The default settings are $\{$ \$G0 $\}$ and $\{$ \$P0 $\}$ , and with these zero buffer sizes, Input and Output will refer to the CON: or the TRM: device.
+The G and P directives both require an integer argument, which defines the size of the input or output buffer.
+The default buffer sizes are zero, and with these, Input and Output will refer to the CON: or the TRM: device.